-The Victorian Department of Health and Human Services has provided a fact sheet for referrers (.pdf) that contains more information about the program plus contact details for the intake and assessment services across Victoria.
+The Victorian Department of Health has provided a fact sheet for referrers (.pdf) that contains more information about the program plus contact details for the intake and assessment services across Victoria.
 Clinicians may wish to use this information to get in contact with other pathways programs to either:

 - refer patients who are known to you but reside in another catchment area; or

 - to follow up on patients known to you.
 For example: a confirmed case (from being a close contact of a current patient) who you wish to confirm is in a care pathway.

 A care pathway for patients who are COVID-19 positive is active in the north west region of Melbourne.
 This pathway began in a pilot phase from 3 August 2020.
 This pilot informed the statewide guidelines for management of COVID-19 and supports continuity of care with patients’ usual general practice.
 Clinical and referral information is available on HealthPathways Melbourne.

 The pathway was co-designed by the Royal Melbourne Hospital (RMH), cohealth, North Western Melbourne Primary Health Network (NWMPHN) and the Victorian Department of Health, supported by PwC.
 Western Health, Djerriwarrh Health Services, Mercy Health, the Royal Children’s Hospital and Monash Health have also joined this pathway.

 The pathway is designed to provide safe, high quality care, including community-based care for low risk COVID-19 positive patients, with escalation mechanisms to higher levels of care if required.